 Weddings are fast-paced.
 So shooting them in a journalistic style like I do, I need my lenses to not hold me back in terms of speed.

-I also need dead-on accuracy.
+I also want dead-on accuracy.
 Hunting autofocus that takes forever to lock on to subjects is just not an option for me.

 A different kind of fast, I also need lenses with as wide of apertures as possible.